Mathew Klickstein: Career

 Klickstein's graphic novel Daisy Goes to the Moon, based on his 2008 novella originally published by Portland-area upstart AtomSmashers, was illustrated by Rick Geary (creator of the inaugural Comic-Con logo and cartoonist for the likes of National Lampoon and Heavy Metal Magazine) and published by Fantagraphics in January 2025.
 Said Publishers Weekly, "Geary ably adapts Klickstein's whimsical novel, written in the naive voice of real-life Victorian child author Daisy Ashford. ...
-Geary's artwork, with touches that recall turn-of-the-century comic strips and antique printing techniques, is perfectly suited to Victoriana."
+Geary's artwork, with touches that recall turn-of-the-century comic strips and antique printing techniques, is perfectly suited to Victoriana.".
+The book went on to be named amongst the "Best Comics of 2025" by The Comics Journal, which noted, "Young readers will delight in [Daisy's] lovable self-admiration, bravery, cleverness, and playful wordplay, as well as her lighthearted, endearing companions.
+Adults will appreciate the antiquarian science, as well as giggle at Daisy’s spirit and cheekiness.
+Read it together with the kids.
+You’ll love it to the moon and back."

 One month later, in February 2025, Klickstein's book Lloyd Kaufman:Interviews was published in hardcover, paperback and e-book editions.
 The book was the latest installment in University Press of Mississippi's prestigious and long-running Conversations With Filmmakers series.

 The book was an instant bestseller across multiple categories upon first being up for pre-sales, including such categories as general "Horror Movies" and "Motion Picture Directors.".
 The Beat suggested that the book is "perhaps one of the most richly diverse, eclectic, hilarious, and smart collections of interviews in the market.
 Its scope and the breadth of its themes and discussions all point to a life of legend.”

+After assisting Patrick "The Common Sense Cowboy" Dorinson—longtime communications expert to the likes of Al Gore and Arnold Schwarzenegger, frequent news commentator and cowboy lifestyle personality—with his new book The Common Sense Cowboy's Guide to Life in early 2026, Klickstein produced and hosted an hour-long Q&A with Dorinson for C-SPAN that aired throughout the month of March 2026 about the book about which presidential historian and New York Times bestselling author Craig Shirley said, “Some books give good advice, some bad.
+This book gives good advice—something you might want to read, absorb and put into practice.
+I hope that, in reading the book before you, you may acquire a few more strategies for how to avoid the bad things, do the good things...and hopefully have a few laughs along the way.”

+Klickstein has additionally taken on the role of writing coach for fellow storytellers, including Northern Colorado whiskey magnate Matt Estrin CEO/Founder of 477 Distilling) whose book I Know the Owner: From Holy Water to Happy Hour Klickstein worked on and was set for an October 2026 release date through Koehler Books.